 Java Gents is an informal monthly breakfast hour for the men of the UCW congregation.
 It provides friendly fellowship and mutual support to the men..
 Buz Bedford cooks up a full, hot breakfast.
 Jay O’Beirne hosts the lively discussion of timely topics, and personal goings on among the men.

-While Java gents usually meets the third Friday of each month in the church reception room at 7am in February the men will gather on Thursday evening the 16th at 6:30 for a hearty BBQ
+Java gents usually meets the third Friday of each month in the church reception room at 7am.

 All Church Retreat

 Coming away together to share in fun, learning and the beauty of God’s good creation is now a regular part of our life at UCW.
-Our next all church retreat is scheduled for October 20-22, 2017 at Rolling Ridge Conference and Retreat Center in North Andover, MA.
-Our theme for the retreat is “Growing Together for Good.”
-Deadline for registration is September 17.
+Our next all church retreat is scheduled for November 9-11, 2018 at Rolling Ridge Conference and Retreat Center in North Andover, MA.

 Waban Health Worship